Need Assistance? 01384 442752 (UK)

 There is no such thing as “normal.”
 We all have different ideas regarding relationships.
 In some cultures, the nuclear family (two parents, two children) is often held up as the norm, whilst in other countries the extended family is more regular.
 But very few people will actually have the “normal” family.

 When we look at normality in terms of mental health, one of the ideas of what is normal is that it is statistically frequent.
 If we look at families and statistical frequency, we see differences within families.
-For example, these are statistics from research in 2013 by the Office for National Statistics in the UK.
-They found that -
+For example, research from the Office for National Statistics in the UK found that -

 There were 18.2 million families in the UK.